 Training profits go towards Red Cross' wider work in the community, helping vulnerable people around Australia and overseas.

-For further information or to organise an interview contact:
+For further information or to organise an interview you can: